Kitware/vtk-examples/src/Python.md

 ### Working with Structured 3D Data

-This section includes vtkImageData vtkStructuredGrid and vtkRectilinearGrid.
+This section includes [vtkImageData](https://vtk.org/doc/nightly/html/classvtkImageData.html), [vtkExplicitStructuredGrid](https://vtk.org/doc/nightly/html/classvtkExplicitStructuredGrid.html), [vtkStructuredGrid](https://vtk.org/doc/nightly/html/classvtkStructuredGrid.html), [vtkStructuredPoints](https://vtk.org/doc/nightly/html/classvtkStructuredPoints.html) and [vtkRectilinearGrid](https://vtk.org/doc/nightly/html/classvtkRectilinearGrid.html).

 "ImageData" is not the traditional "flat, 2D image" you are used to.
 It is a special VTK data structure in the collection of 3D data structures provided by VTK.
+Image data can represent at typical 2D image, but also, a 3D volume.

 #### vtkImageData